kathrinmzl/WanderWallet/README.md

 Trip Name:

-- Trip name must not be empty
+- Trip name cannot be empty
+- Can only contain letters (A–Z), numbers (0–9) and spaces
 - 1-30 characters

 ![New trip name input](docs/features/new-trip-name-input.png)